antoinebrl/antoinebrl.github.io/_posts/2021-11-14-active-learning.md

 by skilled and highly paid ML scientists and ML engineers.

-### Unsure what you will end up with

-biased

-data poisoning

 ## When to use active learning?

 This post aims to depict active learning in a less romanticized way than